Sunda Trench: Crewed descent

-To resolve the debate regarding the deepest point of the Indian Ocean, the Diamantina Fracture Zone was surveyed by the Five Deeps Expedition in March 2019, recording a maximum water depth of 7019 m ±17 m at 33°37'52" S, 101°21'14" E for the Dordrecht Deep.
-This confirmed that the Sunda Trench was indeed deeper than the Diamantina Fracture Zone.
+To resolve the debate regarding the deepest point of the Indian Ocean, the Diamantina fracture zone was surveyed by the Five Deeps Expedition in March 2019, recording a maximum water depth of 7019 m ±17 m at 33°37'52" S, 101°21'14" E for the Dordrecht Deep.
+This confirmed that the Sunda Trench was indeed deeper than the deepest location in the Diamantina Fracture Zone.

 Associated seismicity

-The subduction of the Indo-Australian Plate beneath a bloc of the Eurasian Plate is associated with numerous earthquakes.
+The subduction of the Indo-Australian plate beneath a bloc of the Eurasian plate is associated with numerous earthquakes.
 Several of these earthquakes are notable for their size, associated tsunamis, and/or the number of fatalities they caused.